PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 The query engine transforms natural language questions into database operations and analytical insights:

 #### Intent Analysis Pipeline
-1. **Query Preprocessing**: Clean and normalize user input
+1. **Query Preprocessing**: Clean and normalize user input (e.g., lowercasing, removing punctuation, correcting typos if feasible).
-2. **Intent Classification**: AI determines query type (aggregation, filtering, pattern search, etc.)
+2. **Intent Classification**: AI determines query type (e.g., aggregation, filtering, pattern search, semantic similarity, anomaly lookup, trend analysis).
-3. **Parameter Extraction**: Extract entities like service names, time ranges, error types
+3. **Parameter Extraction**: Extract key entities from the query, such as service names, time ranges (absolute or relative like "yesterday", "last hour"), error types/messages, keywords, user IDs, correlation IDs, and desired metrics (e.g., "count", "p95 latency").
-4. **Query Generation**: Map intent to appropriate database queries or analysis operations
+4. **Query Generation**: Map the intent and extracted parameters to appropriate actions:
+    - Construct SQL queries for structured data retrieval and aggregation from SQLite tables (`LogEntry`, `Service`, `SeverityLevel`, etc.).
+    - Generate vector search parameters (including embedding the query text if necessary) for semantic similarity searches against the `EmbeddingVector` in the `LogEntry` table or a dedicated vector index.
+    - Formulate a hybrid approach, which might involve:
+        - Filtering a dataset using SQL, then performing a vector search on the results.
+        - Performing a vector search, then further refining or augmenting results with SQL queries on the identified log entries.
+        - Triggering specific AI analysis patterns (e.g., anomaly detection) on data retrieved via SQL or vector search.
-5. **Result Processing**: Format and present results in user-friendly format
+5. **Result Processing**: Format and present results in a user-friendly format, which could be textual summaries, tables, or inputs for generating visualizations.
+If the query was ambiguous or results are unexpected, the system might prompt the user for clarification.

+#### Interactive Query Session
+- Upon invoking `loganalyzer query`, the user enters an interactive chat loop.
+- The user can type natural language queries.
+The system processes each query through the Intent Analysis Pipeline.
+- **Console Output**: Query results (summaries, tables, textual answers) are displayed directly in the console.
+- **Dynamic Report Generation**: Simultaneously, a Rich Markdown document (DocFX compatible) is created or updated for the interactive session (e.g., `reports/ProjectName_SessionID_QueryLog_YYYYMMDDHHMMSS.md`).
+Each query and its corresponding rich result (including Mermaid diagrams, data tables, and textual explanations) are appended to this document.
+    - This report will include appropriate DocFX metadata and will be structured to clearly delineate individual queries and their outputs.
+- **Mermaid and Data Tables**: Where applicable (e.g., queries asking for trends, distributions, or specific data sets), the markdown report will include AI-generated Mermaid diagrams and formatted data tables.
+- **Exiting**: The user can type "Exit" (case-insensitive) at any point to gracefully terminate the interactive chat session.
+The generated markdown report is finalized and saved.

 #### Supported Query Types
 - **Aggregation Queries**: "Show me error counts by service", "What's the average response time?"